MARN-5895/Website/lectures/02_jupyterlab/README.md

 - The most basic commands to navigate and orgazine the directory are: cd (change directory), cp (copy), mv (move), rm (remove), mkdir (make directory).
 - The wildcard `*` in `*.extension` creates a list of all filenames that end in `.extension` on which a command can operate.
-- Pipe `|` take the output of one shell command and input it into another.
+- Pipe `|` takes the output of one shell command and input it into another.